-Manuscripts of interest will present local and global innovations that foster ecosystem efficiencies in telehealth and telemedicine utilizing evidence-based outcomes which include:
+Manuscripts of interest will present local and global innovations fostering ecosystem efficiencies in virtual care, telecare, and telehealth utilizing evidence-based outcomes for:

 - Proof of Concept

-TMT follows the guidelines for Authorship recommended by the ICMJE.
+TMT follows guidelines for authorship recommended by the ICMJE.
 Please click this link to review and determine authorship criteria for your submission.
-In addition, BHTY has included the criteria on its site under General Information for Authors.
+Authors must meet all four criteria to be listed as authors.
 We ask you to familiarize yourself with the recommended guidelines.
 Thank you.

-TMT publishes articles on a continuous basis to keep up with a dynamic marketplace.
-Continuous publishing means all TMT articles will be available faster online as they become ready to publish, without linking them to a specific issue.
-This way, we can ensure an accurate reflection of developments, trends and the most current knowledge, while providing a forum for developing shared work and consensus.
-As an open access journal, all research articles are freely available immediately on publication.
+TMT is published on a continuous basis to reflect a dynamic marketplace.
+Continuous publishing means articles are published as they are accepted, or, on a rolling basis, to ensure accurate reflection of developments, trends, and the most current knowledge available, while providing a forum for developing shared work and consensus.

-The audience for Telehealth and Medicine Today includes leadership hospitals and medical research centers, payer organizations, researchers, innovators, medical directors, IT/IS, healthcare providers, and academicians.
+Telehealth and Medicine Today includes leadership at hospitals and medical research centers, payer organizations, researchers, innovators, medical directors, IT/IS, healthcare providers, and academicians.
 In addition, biopharm and device companies are represented.
-Anyone with an interest in digital health and telemedicine can freely access Telehealth and Medicine Today for information on the implementation and advances on the horizon in the specialty.
+Interested readers and subscribers can freely access Telehealth and Medicine Today for information on the implementation and advances on the horizon in the specialty.

-- Governing Body: The editorial board of stewards and peer reviewers is comprised of a cross section of world-renowned experts bringing depth and breadth of knowledge, and curiosity, to a collegiate and egalitarian platform.
-For brief biographies and disclosure statements, please click this link.
-For your convenience, we have included board members and affiliations below.
+TMT editorial leadership is comprised of world-renowned experts bringing depth and breadth of knowledge, and curiosity, to the journal.
+For biographies and financial disclosures, please click this link.
+Board members and affiliations appear below for your convenience.

 John D. Halamka, MD, MS, Editor-in-Chief

-CIO, Beth Israel Deaconess System, Chairman, New England Healthcare Exchange Network (NEHEN), Professor, International Healthcare Innovation, Harvard Medical School, and practicing emergency physician
+Chief Information Officer, Beth Israel Deaconess System, Chairman, New England Healthcare Exchange Network (NEHEN), International Healthcare Innovation Professor, Harvard Medical School, and practicing emergency physician.

 Advisory Board Members